razorcd/mlops-project/capstone-project/README.md

 - ssh in the cloud virtual machine
 - restart model-server-api and model-server-streams containers

-### Deploying to cloud

-Cloud deployment requirements:
--

-Cloud deployment steps:
--

-The entire infrastructure was deployed in the cloud using virtual machine provided by [Digital Ocean](https://www.digitalocean.com/).

-[Image ssh & docker ps]

 # Start infrastructure locally or cloud
 To deploy in the cloud, the steps are similar except: use you cloud VM domain instead of localhost to access the UIs and replace `env=local` with `env=cloud`